boldbi/samples/Scenario Based Samples/User impersonate/README.md

   * Configure user based filters in your Bold BI application by referring to this [help documentation](https://help.boldbi.com/working-with-data-sources/user-filter/).Kindly use datasource mode.

   * In the sample you can provide the user detail used in filter configuration inside the `AuthorizationServer` method present in `HomeController.cs` file.
-Append the details in embed Query with user's full name  as embed_impersonate_name and user name as embed_impersonate_uname.
+Append the details in embed Query with user's full name  as embed_impersonate_name and user name as embed_impersonate_username.

     ![impersonate_name](https://github.com/boldbi/samples/assets/149655444/c231db79-466a-44eb-8c49-01f7530308d6)

   * Run the sample to view the filtered data.